 Support Groups

-• These support groups are sacred spaces created by and for women survivors - places where your truth is honored, your strength is recognized, and your healing journey is supported by others who have walked similar paths.
+• These support groups are safe spaces created by and for women survivors - places where your truth is honored, your strength is recognised, and your healing journey is supported by others who have walked similar paths.

 Born from: The isolation of childhood trauma and the power of sisterhood and mutual understanding.

 For years, I thought I was the only one who understood what it was like to navigate the world of Childhood Trauma.
-When I finally found other survivor women who got it - really got it - I discovered that healing accelerates when we're witnessed by others who share our experience.
+When I finally found other survivor women who got it - really got it.

 You Are Not Alone